Griffins Floral Designs

 Abnormal Leaf Color

-The chlorophyll in a plant’s leaves is what makes the leaves vibrant green and enables the photosynthesis process where light is converted into food for the plant.
-When there is not enough light, the chlorophyll stops working as well as it should, resulting in leaves that become pale, yellow, and will eventually fall off.
+The chlorophyll in a plant’s leaves makes them vibrant green and enables the photosynthesis process, where light is converted into food for the plant.
+When there is not enough light, the chlorophyll stops working as well as it should, resulting in leaves that become pale and yellow and eventually fall off.

 Slowed Growth or No New Growth